MIMO Radio Antenna Technology White Paper

 Radiation pattern

-The radiation pattern of an antenna is a plot of the relative field strength of the radio waves emitted by the antenna at different angles.
-It is typically represented by a three-dimensional graph, or polar plots of the horizontal and vertical cross sections.
-The pattern of an ideal isotropic antenna, which radiates equally in all directions, would look like a sphere.
-Many nondirectional antennas, such as monopoles and dipoles, emit equal power in all horizontal directions, with the power dropping off at higher and lower angles; this is called an omnidirectional pattern and when plotted looks like a torus or donut.
+An antenna’s radiation pattern illustrates the relative field strength of its emitted radio waves at various angles, typically depicted as a three-dimensional graph or as polar plots of horizontal and vertical cross-sections.
+An ideal isotropic antenna, radiating equally in all directions, would produce a spherical pattern.
+Nondirectional antennas like monopoles and dipoles radiate equal power horizontally, with power decreasing at higher and lower angles, forming an omnidirectional pattern resembling a torus or donut in a plot.

-The radiation of many antennas shows a pattern of maxima or “lobes” at various angles, separated by “nulls“, angles where the radiation falls to zero.
-This is because the radio waves emitted by different parts of the antenna typically interfere, causing maxima at angles where the radio waves arrive at distant points in phase, and zero radiation at other angles where the radio waves arrive out of phase.
-In a directional antenna designed to project radio waves in a particular direction, the lobe in that direction is designed larger than the others and is called the “main lobe“.
-The other lobes usually represent unwanted radiation and are called “sidelobes“.
-The axis through the main lobe is called the “principal axis” or “boresight axis“.
+Many antennas exhibit a pattern with maxima, or “lobes,” at specific angles, separated by “nulls” where radiation drops to zero.
+This occurs due to interference between radio waves from different antenna parts, creating maxima where waves arrive in phase at distant points and nulls where they are out of phase.
+In directional antennas, designed to focus radio waves in a specific direction, the largest lobe, called the “main lobe,” is emphasised, while smaller “sidelobes” represent unwanted radiation.
+The axis through the main lobe is known as the “principal axis” or “boresight axis.”

 Near Field and Far Field regions